marvedcodes/malaCash/README.md

 to a different currency account which will be converted based on user's currency.

 ## How to Use the Project:
-These are the account that can be use to log in:
+These are the accounts that can be use to log in:

 1) user: jdc
    pin: 1111